PetrKorab/Arabica/docs/source/Line plot.rst

 Line plot
 =====

 **Line plot** displays n-grams as a series of data points connected by straight line segments.
+It suits homogenous datasets with rather low T (max T=10).

-Graph display unigrams (single words), and bigrams over monthly or yearly period.
+Graph display unigrams (single words) and bigrams over a monthly or yearly period.

 -------------------------------------